Midwives are experts in healthy pregnancy and birth.

 No referral is required.

-Finding a midwife is easy.
-Simply look up the contact details of your local midwifery practices and give them a call.
-To help you find a midwife in your area, use the searchable map on our website.
+To help you find a midwife in your area, use the searchable map on our website here.

 Yes.
-Midwives are registered with and regulated by the College of Midwives of British Columbia (CMBC) according to the BC Health Professions Act, the Midwives Regulation and the CMBC Bylaws.
+Midwives are registered with and regulated by the BC College of Nurses and Midwives (BCCNM) according to the BC Health Professions Act, the Midwives Regulation and the BCCNM Bylaws.
 Midwives have been regulated and legally recognized as autonomous health care practitioners in BC since 1998.

 Yes, the BC Ministry of Health covers the cost of midwifery services for all BC residents with a valid Carecard or BC Services Card through the BC Medical Services Plan (MSP).